maozirui0827/maozirui.github.io/_portfolio/A1_Meshfee methods for large-deformation problems.md

 ---
 title: "Meshfree methods for large-deformation problems"
-excerpt: "2014.08-2019.05 / PhD research @ UC: A stable and efficient meshfree method for simulating soil problems and hydrodynamics with large deformation"
+excerpt: "2014.08-2019.05 / PhD main project @ UC: A stable and efficient meshfree method for simulating soil problems and hydrodynamics with large deformation"
 collection: portfolio
 ---